 What registries are involved in providing the function: Root Zone database, Root Zone WHOIS.

-Overlaps or interdependencies: N/A
+Overlaps or interdependencies: N/A.

 Customer Service Complaint Resolution Process (CSCRP) (NTIA IANA Functions Contract: C.2.9.2.g)

-Description of the function: A process for IANA function customers to submit complaints for timely resolution that follows industry best practice and includes a reasonable timeframe for resolution.
+Description of the function: A process for IANA Functions customers to submit complaints for timely resolution that follows industry best practice and includes a reasonable timeframe for resolution.

 Customers of the function: TLD registries.

-What registries are involved in providing the function: n/a
+What registries are involved in providing the function: N/A.

-Overlaps or interdependencies: All IANA functions that are customer facing for the names registries.
+Overlaps or interdependencies: All IANA Functions that are customer facing for the names registries.

 Management of the Repository of IDN Practices (IANA service or activity beyond the scope of the IANA functions contract)

-Description of the function: The IANA Repository of TLD IDN Practices, also known as the “IDN Language Table Registry”, was created to support the development of the IDN technology as described in the “Guidelines for the Implementation of Internationalized Domain Names (IDNs)”.
-In addition to making the IDN Tables publicly available on TLD registry websites, the TLD registries may register IDN Tables with the IANA Functions Operator, which in turn will display them online for public access.
+Description of the function: The IANA Repository of TLD IDN Practices, also known as the “IDN Language Table Registry,” was created to support the development of the IDN technology as described in the “Guidelines for the Implementation of Internationalized Domain Names (IDNs)”.
+In addition to making the IDN Tables publicly available on TLD registry websites, the TLD registries may register IDN Tables with the IANA Functions Operator, who in turn will display them online for public access.

 Customers of the function: TLD registries.

-What registries are involved in providing the function: IDN Language Table Registry
+What registries are involved in providing the function: IDN Language Table Registry.

 Overlaps or interdependencies: IDNs are based on standards developed and maintained by the IETF.